ELISA: History

 Before the development of the ELISA, the only option for conducting an immunoassay was radioimmunoassay, a technique using radioactively labeled antigens or antibodies.
 In radioimmunoassay, the radioactivity provides the signal, which indicates whether a specific antigen or antibody is present in the sample.
 Radioimmunoassay was first described in a scientific paper by Rosalyn Sussman Yalow and Solomon Berson published in 1960.

 As radioactivity poses a potential health threat, a safer alternative was sought.
 A suitable alternative to radioimmunoassay would substitute a nonradioactive signal in place of the radioactive signal.
 When enzymes (such as horseradish peroxidase) react with appropriate substrates (such as ABTS or TMB), a change in color occurs, which is used as a signal.
-However, the signal has to be associated with the presence of antibody or antigen, which is why the enzyme has to be linked to an appropriate antibody.
+However, the signal has to be associated with the presence of an antibody or antigen, which is why the enzyme has to be linked to an appropriate antibody.
 This linking process was independently developed by Stratis Avrameas and G. B. Pierce.
 Since it is necessary to remove any unbound antibody or antigen by washing, the antibody or antigen has to be fixed to the surface of the container; i.e., the immunosorbent must be prepared.
 A technique to accomplish this was published by Wide and Jerker Porath in 1966.

 In 1971, Peter Perlmann and Eva Engvall at Stockholm University in Sweden, and Anton Schuurs and Bauke van Weemen in the Netherlands independently published papers that synthesized this knowledge into methods to perform EIA/ELISA.

-Traditional ELISA typically involves chromogenic reporters and substrates that produce some kind of observable color change to indicate the presence of antigen or analyte.
-Newer ELISA-like techniques use fluorogenic, electrochemiluminescent, and quantitaoppositiontive PCR reporters to create quantifiable signals.
+Traditional ELISA typically involves chromogenic reporters and substrates that produce some observable color change to indicate the presence of antigen or analyte.
+Newer ELISA-like techniques use fluorogenic, electrochemiluminescent, and quantitative PCR reporters to create quantifiable signals.
 These new reporters can have various advantages, including higher sensitivities and multiplexing.
 In technical terms, newer assays of this type are not strictly ELISAs, as they are not "enzyme-linked", but are instead linked to some nonenzymatic reporter.
 However, given that the general principles in these assays are largely similar, they are often grouped in the same category as ELISAs.

 In 2012, an ultrasensitive, enzyme-based ELISA test using nanoparticles as a chromogenic reporter was able to give a naked-eye colour signal, from the detection of mere attograms of analyte.
 A blue color appears for positive results and red color for negative.
 Note that this detection only can confirm the presence or the absence of analyte, not the actual concentration.